Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The non-commutative symmetric functions

-The set of immaculate functions indexed by compositions of $m$ are triangularly related to the basis of complete functions indexed by compositions of $m$ and hence form a basis.
+where $\HH_0 = 1$ and $\HH_i = 0$ if $i < 0$.
+Thus, $\fS_\alpha$ is defined for any sequence of integers; but only those with $\alpha$ a composition are part of the immaculate basis.
+To see that this is indeed a basis, one proves that the change of basis matrix relating these elements with the complete basis is unitriangular.
+It follows from this definition that $\chi (\fS_\lambda) = s_\lambda$ for every partition $\lambda$.

-An equivalent formulation of the immaculate basis that has motivated their development has been in terms of a family of creation operators.
-In analogy with the Bernstein operators \cite{Mac,Zel} which are creation operators for the Schur functions, we define for $m \in \ZZ$,
+Equivalently, the immaculate functions can be constructed using certain \emph{creation operators} (this is the definition of the immaculate functions given in \cite{BBSSZ}).
+In analogy with the Bernstein operators \cite{Mac,Zel}, which are creation operators for the Schur functions, we define for $m \in \ZZ$,